 Hi!

 Well, here it is.
 Honestly, I feel like I just re-worded and copied what I read in the book for this assignment.
 My hope is that I will be able to modify and individualize it enough to inform my work with the groups I will see for successful and effective musical development.
 Yes, my brain hurts a bit, but appreciate the return to MT terminology!
-It’s a good pain! ha ha ha 🙂
+It’s a good pain! ha ha ha 🙂Singing

 Awareness: Turns body to caregiver’s singing and speaking voice